Call-for-Code-for-Racial-Justice/Legit-Info/README.md

 ## Problem statement

-Concerned and impacted citizens don't have a straightforward way of knowing what or how policies and regulations impact them or what they can do in response.
+Concerned citizens and impacted residents don't have a straightforward way of knowing what or how policies and regulations impact them or what they can do in response.
+A community leader could use this tool to help motivate their social followers.
+Our target user will be referred to as "advocate".

 ### Hills (who, what, and wow)

-1. Citizens are aware of policy that is being considered that is highly impactful to them, without needing to follow every vote.
+1. Advocates are aware of policy that is being considered that is highly impactful to them, without needing to follow every vote.

-2. Citizens are able to understand the specific impact of proposed policy on them without being a legal expert.
+2. Advocates are able to understand the specific impact of proposed policy on them without being a legal expert.

-3. Citizens are able to share opinions so they can influence policy decisions before they are finalized.
+3. Advocates are able to share opinions so they can influence policy decisions before they are finalized.

-4. Citizens can easily ascertain the voting record themes or trend of their elected officials and political candidates without prior knowledge of who they are.
+4. Advocates can easily ascertain the voting record themes or trend of their elected officials and political candidates without prior knowledge of who they are.